AIdrifter/note_shell/notebook/Android/Android_media_API.md

     boolean renderersEnded = true;
     boolean renderersReadyOrEnded = true;
-    for (Renderer renderer : enabledRenderers) {
+    /* Use for loop to search all render, video, audio and text*/ for (Renderer renderer : enabledRenderers) {
       // TODO: Each renderer should return the maximum delay before which it wishes to be called
       // again.
 The minimum of these values should then be used as the delay before the next